begoon/deno-svelte/README.md

 You don't need `node` or `npm` to run the app locally. `deno` will pull all the dependencies for you (includeing `vite`, `svelte` etc.)

+`main.ts` propagates test data from the environment variables to the KV storage to demonstrate the app functionality.

 ```sh
 deno task watch:main
 ```